-- The Payment Card Industry Data Security Standard: This is a long name that means each agent at a call center has to follow set standards to process any credit card payment.
+- The Payment Card Industry Data Security Standard: This long name means each call center agent must follow set standards to process any credit card payment.

 - Truth in Lending Act: For this regulation, call centers need to fully inform their customers about late fees, terms, interest rates, and anything else that may affect the customer in terms of their loan.

-If one or more of these pertains to your call center, everyone must be appropriately trained on how to handle these situations.
-The right training, with lots of examples on handling each situation, can avoid issues and hassles along the way and make the customer experience better for anyone who calls in.
+Everyone must be appropriately trained to handle these situations if one or more of these pertains to your call center.
+The proper training can avoid issues and hassles along the way and improve the customer experience for anyone who calls in.

 Develop Some Scorecards

 Agents and managers should come together to create scorecards to help keep track of each agent’s effectiveness using measurable benchmarks along the way.
-Each agent should have the flexibility to develop standards and their managers and anyone working as a QA specialist in the company.
-Agents must also know what is included in the scorecard, and they must understand why adhering to the scorecard does matter.
+Each agent should have the flexibility to develop standards and their managers and anyone working as a call center quality assurance specialist in the company.
+Agents must also know what is included in the scorecard and understand why adhering to the scorecard does matter.

 Why Have a Scorecard?

-Many call centers that start to work with QA decide to work with a scorecard they use with their agents after monitoring calls.
-The reason for this is to help agents see how well they match up to the different critical components that are now necessary for part of the job.
-It is an excellent way to keep tabs on where improvements are necessary and when improvements have been made.
+Many call centers that start to work with call center quality assurance decide to work with a scorecard they use with their agents after monitoring calls.
+This is to help agents see how well they match up to the different critical components that are now necessary for part of the job.
+It is an excellent way to keep tabs on where improvements are required and when improvements have been made.

 These scorecards help you to keep up with standardization.
-For any data to be reliable, you need to collect it in a standardized way.
+For any data to be reliable, you need to collect it standardized.
 A scorecard enables you to complete this easier.
-Your agents will know what to expect and can look to see some of their own improvements over time as well.
+Your agents will know what to expect and can look to see some of their improvements over time as well.
 Just make sure there is a way for your team to dispute the evaluation if they feel something is unfair.

 How to Implement Call Center Quality Assurance

 All management in a call center needs to make quality assurance a vital part of the process.
-This is because optimizing QA will make sure that you provide the best quality of service to the customers.
-It will also help your team become more efficient so no time is wasted in the process.
-When you look at this completely, you will find that these QA practices will help your agents do a better job while giving you a leg up on the competition.
+This is because optimizing call center quality assurance will ensure that you provide the best customer service.
+It will also help your team become more efficient without wasting time.
+When you look at this completely, you will find that these call center quality assurance practices will help your agents do a better job while giving you a leg up on the competition.

-Some of the techniques that you can use to optimize your QA approach includes:
+Some of the techniques that you can use to optimize your call center quality assurance approach include:

-- Appoint a specialist to create a QA program and oversee its implementation in your company.
+- Appoint a specialist to create a call center quality assurance program and oversee its implementation in your company.

-- Share the QA process with your team and help provide training as needed.
+- Share the call center quality assurance process with your team and help provide training as needed.
 Role-playing and concrete examples of specific situations your agents may encounter can help them be more prepared.

 - Look at customer feedback and implement this into the plan.
-Share feedback with your agents to understand where they need to improve and where they are already doing a great job.
+Share feedback with your agents to understand where they need to improve and are already doing a great job.

 - Take the time to assess the performance of your team, department, and even individuals.
 This helps determine whether improvements are necessary.

-- If an agent struggles with making improvements based on a QA plan, consider a remediation plan.
-You may find that having shadow another agent who performs above average can help them to learn how to properly handle customer calls.
+- Suppose an agent struggles with making improvements based on a call center quality assurance plan.
+You may find that having to shadow another agent who performs above average can help them to learn how to handle customer calls properly.

 - Have ongoing training to handle new systems and any new information that becomes available over time.

-During quality assurance, the manager may choose to measure one of the calls to see how the agent does.
-There are a number of things that the manager may need to check on to ensure the customer has a great experience.
-For example, you may check to see how friendly the greeting was and if it included all the relevant information for the company.
+During quality assurance, the manager may measure one of the calls to see how the agent does.
+There are some things that the manager may need to check on to ensure the customer has a great experience.
+For example, you may check to see how friendly the greeting was and if it included all the relevant information about the company.

-Having categories for each of these will make it easier to grade each agent based on their skills.
+Categories for each of these will make it easier to grade each agent based on their skills.
 You can have different levels based on how well the agent does or focuses on a pass/fail idea where the agent either does the job well and passes or does poorly and fails.
-Any time the agent does poorly on one or more categories, make sure to discuss these issues with the agent and provide proper training to fix these issues.
+Any time the agent does poorly on one or more categories, discuss these issues with the agent and provide proper training to fix these issues.

-Quality assurance is not just about providing great customer service to each customer who interacts with a business, though this is a big part of it.
-It is also about helping your agents understand what is expected of them and how to perform their job well.
-When the right quality assurance process is in place, everyone will understand their role and there is no longer any confusion present.
+Call center quality assurance is not just about providing excellent customer service to each customer interacting with a business, though this is a big part.
+It is also about helping your agents understand their expectations and how to perform their job well.
+When the right quality assurance process is in place, everyone will understand their role, and there is no longer any confusion present.